biggers/django-narcissus/README.rst

 Django-Narcissus
 ================

+*Note: This project is still in-progress and hasn't progressed to an intiial release yet.
+Be aware that it doesn't quite work as it is, but it should be ready in the near future.*

 This project aims to provide an easily usable blog engine for Django with a built-in dashboard based on Backbone.js and Twitter Bootstrap to make it very easy for users to create entries and for developers to customize the